kev231998/probemon/README.md

                         filter before this timestamp -b BEFORE, --before BEFORE
-                        filter after this timestamp
+                        filter after this timestamp -d, --day             filter only for the past day --db DB               file name of database
+  -l, --log             log all entries instead of showing stats -m MAC, --mac MAC     filter for that mac address
-  -r RSSI, --rssi RSSI  filter for that minimal RSSI value -m MAC, --mac MAC     filter for that mac address -l, --log             log all entries instead of showing stats
+  -r RSSI, --rssi RSSI  filter for that minimal RSSI value -p, --privacy         merge all LAA mac into one
+  -z, --zero            filter rssi value of 0
 ```

 # Note